christophajohns/auit-pareto-solver/README.md

 $ jupyter notebook evaluation.ipynb
 ```

+### Troubleshooting

+If you are experiencing issues with the solver, you can try the following steps:

+- Make sure that the AUIT server is running on port 5556.
+- Make sure that the AUIT client is connection to port 5555.
+- Make sure that AUIT is running on the same machine as the solver.
+- Make sure none of the ports are blocked (e.g., by restarting the solver or AUIT).

 ## References

 [1] H. Seada and K. Deb.
 A unified evolutionary optimization procedure for single, multiple, and many objectives.
 IEEE Transactions on Evolutionary Computation, 20(3):358–369, June 2016. [doi:10.1109/TEVC.2015.2459718](https://doi.org/10.1109/TEVC.2015.2459718).